 - 92. The criticality of liquidity risk for the profitability and sustainability of the RCB requires that RCB Key Management Personnel team devotes the needed attention to liquidity risk management.
-The specific responsibilities of Key Management Personnel include: - Develop policies and procedures to guide the management of liquidity risk in line with RCB's overall business model and strategy; provisions of the Guide for Financial Publication for Banks and BOG licensed Financial Institutions and to meet the liquidity risk tolerable limits set by the Board. - Assume direct responsibility for the implementation of policies and procedures developed to facilitate effective liquidity risk management. - Ensure compliance with regulator's provisions with respect to liquidity management, compliance with various reserves, investments in approved instruments and other prudential requirements6. - Anticipate various scenarios with respect to the RCB liquidity levels through stress testing and assess RCB's capacity to respond to the various scenarios. - Communicate various liquidity risk management strategies to all responsible staff to ensure compliance with the various strategies. - Ensure adequate internal controls exist in support of the overall liquidity risk management process.
+The specific responsibilities of Key Management Personnel include: - Develop policies and procedures to guide the management of liquidity risk in line with RCB's overall business model and strategy; provisions of the Guide for Financial Publication for Banks and BOG licensed Financial Institutions and to meet the liquidity risk tolerable limits set by the Board. - Assume direct responsibility for the implementation of policies and procedures developed to facilitate effective liquidity risk management. - Ensure compliance with regulator's provisions with respect to liquidity management, compliance with various reserves, investments in approved instruments and other prudential requirements6. - Communicate various liquidity risk management strategies to all responsible staff to ensure compliance with the various strategies. - Ensure adequate internal controls exist in support of the overall liquidity risk management process. - Update the Board periodically on the appropriateness or otherwise of the liquidity risk management practices and bring any emerging and early warning signals to the Board's attention. - Continuously review the appropriateness of the measures established for liquidity risk management and make recommendations which are deemed appropriate for approval by the RCB Board.

-6 Section 34, 36 and 73 of Banks and Specialised Deposit-Taking Institutions Act, 2016 (Act 930)
+6 Section 34, 36 and 73 of Banks and Specialised Deposit-taking Institutions Act, 2016 (Act 930)